 Perform a test of the point-to-point wireless Ethernet bridge communication system following the approved test plan to demonstrate the proper remote operation of the service connection.
 This test does not take the place of the System Test as specified in Section 953.3(r).

-MEASUREMENT AND PAYMENT—Section 1104.01 and as follows:
+MEASUREMENT AND PAYMENT—

 Master Controller Assembly.
 Each For the type indicated.

-Closed Loop Signal System.
-Lump Sum

-50% to be paid on installation.

-50% to be paid on completion of the 30 day systems test.

 Radio Communications System.
 Lump Sum